CyberPulseDev/ForwardIQ/README.md

-Here is a **clean, fully structured, professional GitHub-ready README.md** for your project.
-This follows best practices used by top open-source repositories.

----

 # 🧭 ForwardIQ – Universal Port Manager

 **ForwardIQ** is a powerful, all-in-one network utility that simplifies port forwarding, router management, and network security auditing.